 At +1 V bias, the β values agree well with the other published values in several similar conjugated systems (0.3-0.5 Å-1).
 The charge transport mechanism is believed to be off-resonant coherent tunnelling.
-At -1 V bias, β becomes smaller and similar to what have been observed for long conjugated chains, indicating the mechanism has switched to hopping.
+At -1 V bias, β becomes smaller and similar to what has been observed for long conjugated chains, indicating the mechanism has switched to hopping.